urgent/thisbounty.com-cra/README.md

 ## Rules

+1. Read this first on start of new workday.
-1. Growth: 5 new bids prior to work on thisbounty.com
+2. Growth: 5 new bids prior to work on thisbounty.com
-2. No surprises: Work for free before agreeing to terms.
+3. No surprises: Work for free before agreeing to terms.
 State that in bid to increase conversions.
-3. Time: Keep an itinerary before work
+4. Time: Keep an itinerary before work
-4. Track: At close, reflect on each workday
+5. Track: At close, reflect on each workday
-5. Plan: After reflection, visualize next workday
+6. Plan: After reflection, visualize next workday
-6. Focus: Pomodoro on while working, no exceptions
+7. Focus: Pomodoro on while working, no exceptions
-7. Perfection: If it's not perfect, get rid of it, move on
+8. Perfection: If it's not perfect, get rid of it, move on

 ## Navigation

-1. Leads have bounties of their own, to suggest a workflow.
-2. Edit values through hasura until public release.
+Click a bounty.
+Provision resources popup, like Hasura does with Heroku

 ## Public Release